mxcube/mxcubecore/docs/source/dev/hwobj_signals.md

     self.connect(some_other_hwobj, "a_signal", callback_method)
 ```

-This assumes that ```some_other_hwobj``` is linked in the custom hwobj initialization, and _callback_method_ must exist, otherwise an exception will happen once the signal is received.
+This assumes that `some_other_hwobj` is linked in the custom hardware object initialization, and `callback_method` must exist, otherwise an exception will happen once the signal is received.

-If the sender hwobj has a method named ```connect_notify```, it will be called on connect.
-Since this connect happens at application init, this typically triggers the emission of all signals during initialization, and thus all receivers start with the most recent value.
+If the sender hardware object has a method named `connect_notify`, it will be called on connect.
+Since this connect happens at application initialization, this typically triggers the emission of all signals during initialization, and thus all receivers start with the most recent value.

 ## Basic example